These Spicy Bean Burgers might be the easiest veggie burgers you’ll ever make. They can be on your table in 15 minutes and require only 4 ingredients!

 I’m kind of obsessed with making veggie burgers.
 You are likely to find one on our menu each week.
 And each week, it’s also likely to be a different recipe.

 I have a few favorites that I return to often, but I love experimenting with different flavors and textures.
 I have found, however, that I generally prefer black bean burgers.

 These Spicy Bean Burgers are so simple, it’s almost embarrassing.
 You can whip these up in literally just minutes.
 They hold together well, so stick them on a bun and load it up with your favorite toppings.

 Beans ~ I use black beans for this recipe.
 They are a plant based grocery list staple and are so versatile.

 I you don’t have black beans, kidney beans, pinto beans, or chickpeas can all be used.

 Want more?
-Don’t miss these other delicious vegan recipes with black beans.
+You’ll love my easy Black Bean Soup, Black Bean Mini Tacos, or any of these other delicious vegan recipes with black beans.

 Oats ~ Use old fashioned, whole rolled oats.
 Steel cut oats will not work.
 Quick oats will work, but won’t provide as much texture as rolled oats.

 Note: While oats are gluten free by nature, they are often processed in a facility that also processes wheat.
 For this reason, if you need gluten free, be sure to look for certified gluten free oats.

 Flour ~ I generally use oat flour or brown rice flour.
 But all-purpose, whole wheat or a gluten free blend will also work.